majinmilad/csc365-group-project/ExampleFlows.md

   - If his friend starts adding trash music or is messing with the vibe they can remove them with DELETE/playlists/{id}/collaborators/{collaborator_id}

 ## Controlling privacy settings
-Edson’s (user id: 47) ex-girlfriend keeps stalking his playlists how could Edson combat this
+Jeremy's (user id: 100) ex-girlfriend keeps stalking his playlists how could Jeremy combat this
   - He calls PUT/playlists/{id}/privacy and is able to change the privacy settings on his account and playlists to friends-only.